alxwen711/pythonCompetitiveLibrary/README.md

 # Contributing
 This is a relatively new project I've began so all contributions are greatly appreciated.
 For any documentation edits (in Python files or README) simply create a pull request and I'll review it as soon as I can.

-If you want to add a new Python algorithm/data structure then use the format given in newTemplate.py.
-The goal is to create the algorithm in Python so that it is:
+If you want to add a new Python algorithm/data structure then use the format given in newTemplate.py by writing your own code below the intial multiline comment.
+For the multiline comment replace all square brackets with the appropriate information; everything else there is optional.

+Keep in mind that for this project, the goal for each Python file is for it to be:

 - Easy to understand
-- Can be easily modified to fit specific problems
+- Easy to modify for specific problems
 - Practical for use in competition

 I will typically review pull requests around 2-4 UTC daily.
 This is mainly because I do not want to be merging while a CodeForces/CodeChef contest is occuring, and they do not occur at this time.